ShubhShashank/emoter/README.md

 Also, see the file 'alice_classification_training_sample.txt' to see passages from Alice in Wonderland classified through with Emote's tones.

+Right now, you have to copy and paste all the training data (structured as tuples) into the list varible 'self.train' in emote.py, if you are building your own corpus or expanding the base knowledge.
+Taking in the tuples from a text file was giving me unicode errors; must fix this later.

 ### Current Limitations